deathworlders/online/content/book/deathworlders/chapter-30-hearts-minds.md

 “...Oh.”

 Kevin cleared his throat.
 “This is why *Misfit*’s emergency recall system is anchored to Cimbrean-Five,” he said.
 “And it’s why, if you ever punch it, you then *stay still* and do absolutely nothing until the SOR board you.
-If you ever jump directly to Sol without authorization... “
+If you ever jump directly to Sol without authorization...“

 Xiù nodded grimly.
 “I did wonder about those rules…”